 Gather the ingredients.

-With a sharp knife, cut each hot dog down the middle lengthwise almost all the way through.
+Position a rack in the center of the oven and heat to 400 F. With a sharp knife, cut each hot dog down the middle lengthwise, almost all the way through.

-Cut each slice of cheese into 6 narrow strips (24 strips total).
+Cut each slice of cheese into 6 narrow strips to produce 24 strips total.

-Fit three strips of cheese into each hot dog.
+Fit 3 strips of cheese into each hot dog.

-Separate the crescent dough into triangles and wrap each hot dog starting with the long end of the triangle, stretching the dough a little to completely cover the hot dog.
+Separate the crescent dough into triangles and wrap each hot dog: Start with the long end of the triangle, stretching the dough a little to completely cover hot dog.

-If desired, brush the tops of each crescent wrapped hot dog with the optional egg and water mixture and then sprinkle lightly with sesame seeds or poppy seeds.
+If desired, brush tops of each crescent wrapped hot dog with the optional egg and water mixture.
+Sprinkle lightly with sesame or poppy seeds, if using.

-- To make smaller portions, fill the hot dogs with the cheese and then cut them in half crosswise.
+- To make smaller, bite-sized portions, fill the hot dogs with the cheese and then cut them in half crosswise.
 Cut a crescent roll triangle in half to wrap the hot dog halves.

 - You can omit the cheese for plain crescent roll hot dogs.

 - Use veggie dogs for a vegetarian option.
-Pillsbury crescent rolls are vegan.
+The Pillsbury brand crescent rolls are vegan.